-Andy and Amii of Sunshine and Reign photography were only able to be open for 6 months out of the past 12 months due to COVID restrictions in California, but were still able to make an extra six figures in revenue by selling albums and wall art using Fundy Designer.
+Andy and Amii of Sunshine and Reign photography made an extra six figures in revenue by selling albums and wall art using Fundy Designer.
 Here are their 5 Key Steps you need to take with each and every client to realize your revenue goals.

 1. Make a Genuine Connection with Your Clients